theandrelima/nornflow/docs/hooks_guide.md

 **Do NOT use the mixin when:**

-1. ❌ **Your hook should never accept Jinja2 expressions** (security concerns, performance requirements)
+1. ❌ **Your hook should NEVER accept Jinja2 expressions**
-2. ❌ **Your hook operates on structured data only** (dicts, lists) where templates don't make sense
-3. ❌ **Your hook has complex custom Jinja2 resolution logic** that conflicts with standard Jinja2 resolution provided by the Mixin
+2. ❌ **Your hook has complex custom Jinja2 resolution and/or validation logic** that conflicts with standard Jinja2 resolution provided by the Mixin

 #### How the Mixin Works